How to Decorate a Console Table

 What Should I Display Under a Console Table?

 Some console tables have additional storage features like drawers and lower shelves.
 Most people put pens, notepads, flashlights and other small supplies in the drawers.
 If you’re wondering how to decorate the spaces under your console table, consider some of the following options:

-- Arrange large or heavy sculptures and planters on the floor beneath your console table.
+- Arrange large sculptures and planters on the floor beneath your console table.

 - If your console table is in your mudroom or entryway, consider using the bottom shelf as a shoe rack.

-- Line your console table’s lower shelves with reams of paper, writing and artwork utensils, or whatever else you need to create a supply station for your homeschool room, crafting area or home office.
+- Line your console table’s lower shelves with reams of paper, writing and artwork utensils, or whatever else you need to create a supply station for your crafting area or home office.

 - Place baskets and storage bins beneath your living room console table to hold extra toss pillows, throw blankets, and a few kid or pet toys until you need them.

 Things to Keep in Mind When Choosing Console Table Decor

 Having too many items on your console table can make your layout look cluttered and unkempt.
 In some cases, the weight of those accents might even crack, chip, dent or scuff tables with slim metal frames, solid wood surfaces and glass or mirrored tops.
 Avoid these issues by taking a minimalist approach and only adding a few decor pieces to your console table.

 Your decor should also draw your attention and make a statement, so select accents that stand out against your console table finish while still complementing the overall palette.
 Set vibrant blue, yellow, red, green and pink items atop simple black, brown, white, gray or light or dark wood console tables to introduce refreshing pops of color into the space.